How to Fix Sticky Acrylic Paint

 Finally, seal your newly applied powder with a top coat of clear polish and allow it to dry completely before enjoying your beautiful new manicure!

-READ MORE: Is Acrylic Paint Permanent
+READ MORE: How to Revive Dried Acrylic Paint

 How to Keep Acrylic Paint from Sticking to Itself